pluarant/pluarant.github.io/documentation/api/real-time-api/index.md

 - **Data Structures**, various data structures used in functions and listeners

 ### API Signatures
 All the APIs have exactly the same name and parameters across the platform unless specified.
 They only differ in the way they are invoked in various platforms like Java (Android), Objective-C (iOS), Swit (iOS), C++, Javascript.
-For example, the ‘setPath’ API is invoked on the various platform, as shown below:
+For example, the ‘setPath’ API is invoked on various platform, as shown below:

 On Android
 ```